 Lately, Capital One has made huge headlines in the points game by incorporating 14 transfer partners for its miles.

-It is now more important than ever to understand the best ways to redeem different points, because more and more banks are providing transferrable miles and points.
+It is now more important than ever to understand the best ways to redeem different points, because more and more banks are providing transferable miles and points.

-Before the addition of Capital One to the transferrable miles game, users could only redeem these miles at 1 cent for every point.
+Before the addition of Capital One to the transferable miles game, users could only redeem these miles at 1 cent for every point.